samsherrawal/AzurePostGreSQLHOL/module03/concepts-high-availability.md

 This high availability deployment enables Flexible server to be highly available across availability zones.
 You can choose the region, availability zones for the primary and standby servers.
 The standby replica server is provisioned in the chosen availability zone in the same region with similar compute, storage, and network configuration as the primary server.
 Data files and transaction log files (write-ahead logs a.k.a WAL) are stored on locally redundant storage (LRS) within each availability zone, which automatically stores **three** data copies.
 This provides physical isolation of the entire stack between primary and standby servers.

->[!NOTE]
-> Not all regions support availability zone to deploy zone-redundant high availability.
-See this [Azure regions](./overview.md#azure-regions) list.
+Please Note Not all regions support availability zone to deploy zone-redundant high availability.

 Automatic backups are performed periodically from the primary database server, while the transaction logs are continuously archived to the backup storage from the standby replica.
 Backup data is stored on zone-redundant storage.